Renting an office: What an office really costs in 2026

 .webp)

-Operation, maintenance, adjustments and more are often ignored or underestimated.
+Operation, maintenance, changes, and more are often ignored or underestimated.

-Operation, maintenance, adjustments and more are often ignored or underestimated.
+Operation, maintenance, changes, and more are often ignored or underestimated.

 .webp)

-This time rarely appears in calculations, but it has a direct effect on focus and efficiency.
+That time rarely shows up in the math, but it directly affects focus and efficiency.

-This time rarely appears in calculations, but it has a direct effect on focus and efficiency.
+That time rarely shows up in the math, but it directly affects focus and efficiency.

 .webp)